kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 142 - Scrutiny.md

-Statement of an unknown bystander regarding an encounter with [[The Archivist]].
+Statement of an unknown bystander regarding an encounter with [[Jonathan Sims|The Archivist]].
 # Case Number
 0181206
 # Audio By